kshitijkumar-dev/meme-generator/README.md

-## ⚡ Meme Machine-Instant Random Meme Generator Web App
+## ⚡Memeflix-Instant Random Meme Generator Web App
 Meme Machine is a simple web application that displays random memes using a public API.
 This is my first frontend project, built to practice core web development concepts.
 I used AI tools as a learning assistant while building this project, but i tried to implement and understand everything myself as much as i could.